Police arrest six in gang-related November shooting in California

 The gunmen made their way into the yard through an unlocked gate and began firing with semi-automatic pistols shortly before 8 p.m. on Nov.
 17, killing Xy Lee, Phia Vang, Kou Xiong, and Kalaxang Thao, police said.

-A string of tips led to Billy Xiong's arrest on Dec.
+A string of tips led to the arrest of suspect Billy Xiong on Dec.
 17 for mail theft and, during a search of his vehicle, police found a Glock 9mm semi-automatic handgun.
 A forensic analysis revealed it to be one of the weapons used in the shooting.

 An investigation then led to the arrests.
 Officials identified the other five suspects as Anthony Montes, 27, Porge Kue, 26, Johnny Xiong, 25, Pao Vang, 30, and Jhovanny Delgado, 19.
 Officials said they are still looking for a seventh person.